SamuelWhittle/smol-rpi-dashcam/README.md

 # smol-rpi-dashcam
 Dashcam project designed to work on a Raspberry Pi with an accompanying Pi Camera Module and flash drive for storage.
-If no valid external block device is found via `lsblk`, it will do nothing.

 ## Things You Will Need:
 1. Raspberry Pi